kyeimuda/alx-system_engineering-devops/0x00-shell_basics/README.md

 pwd - Prints the absolute path name of the current working directory

-ls - displays the content of your current directory
+ls - displays the content of your current direnctory

+n
 cd - change directory

 ls -l - display content in long format